Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 She's just come back from New Zealand, which is very, very cool.

-She's heading to Brunswick Heads, Sydney, though that one sold out, Wulongong,
+she's heading to Brunswick heads, Sydney, that one sold out, Wollongong, Newcastle, Geelong and Hobart,

-Newcastle, Geelong and Hobart, Launceston, Adelaide.
+Launceston, Adelaide.

 Cute.

-stand-up.
-Kersi is the best.
+Cursey is the best.

-But yeah, hopefully, you hopefully enjoyed it.
+But yeah, hopefully enjoyed it.

-I mean, if you're still listening now, I reckon you probably did, unless you've just
+I mean, if you're still listening now, I reckon you probably did, unless you've just skipped

 And you're thinking, what did you talk about?

 What is going on?
-Well, go back and listen.

 Don't be shy.

-Yeah, I couldn't believe that group of scientists that got together.
+group of scientists that got together,

-It was like amazing that from the different areas, how influential they all were.
+it was like amazing in the different areas,

 But anyhow, it's time to look forward, not back.

-And thanks some of our great supporters.
+And thank some of our great supporters.

 If you want to be one of these supporters,